ioonaa/voice-ktn-data/README.md

 # Voice KTN Data

 Canadian English speech database to build a [MaryTTS](http://mary.dfki.de/) voice.
 The database contains 612 sentences from the [Festvox CMU_ARCTIC](http://festvox.org/cmu_arctic/cmuarctic.data) prompt list.
-It was recorded in 2017 at Saarland University by KTN.
+It was recorded in March 2017 at Saarland University by KTN.

 ## Components